IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 - Configuring out-of-band management access separate from in-band traffic

-By following this IaC approach, we were able to rapidly deploy consistent, customized VMs with proper networking setup.
-The skills and techniques covered provide a foundation for efficiently managing larger-scale infrastructure deployments.
+By following this IaC approach, you were able to rapidly deploy consistent, customized VMs with proper networking setup.
+The skills and techniques covered provide a foundation for efficiently managing large-scale infrastructure deployments.
 Moving forward, these IaC practices can be extended to provision more complex environments, integrate with version control systems, and implement continuous deployment pipelines with GitLab.
 This is the horizon of the next document: [IaC Lab 2 – Using GitLab CI to run Ansible playbooks and build new Debian GNU/Linux virtual machines](https://md.inetdoc.net/s/CPltj12uT).